coinmetrics/product-docs/docs/tutorials-and-examples/tutorials/walkthrough_community.md

 To understand the data that Coin Metrics offers, feel free to peruse the resources below.

 * The [Coin Metrics API v4](https://docs.coinmetrics.io/api/v4) website contains the full set of endpoints and data offered by Coin Metrics.
-* The [Coin Metrics Knowledge Base](https://docs.coinmetrics.io/) gives detailed, conceptual explanations of the data that Coin Metrics offers.
+* The [Coin Metrics Product Documentation](https://docs.coinmetrics.io/) gives detailed, conceptual explanations of the data that Coin Metrics offers.
 * The [API Spec](https://coinmetrics.github.io/api-client-python/site/api\_client.html) contains a full list of functions.
 * The [Coverage Tool](https://coverage.coinmetrics.io/) shows what assets, metrics, and other data types are covered.